gopalchand/i2c_leader_and_followers/README.md

 A crontab entry is necessary to ensure that the follower software is able to respond to requests afer a reboot.

 ## Windows® follower installation
-Download Windows® driver from https://www.ftdichip.com/Drivers/D2XX.htm
+Download the Windows® driver from https://www.ftdichip.com/Drivers/D2XX.htm

 Download the appropriate installation guide and follow the instructions: https://www.ftdichip.com/Support/Documents/InstallGuides.htm

+See Ubuntu installation instructions for further details

 ## Raspberry pi Installation (model 3 only)
 Background: https://raspberrypi.stackexchange.com/questions/76109/raspberry-as-an-i2c-slave